shoes for achilles tendonitis

 Pros:

-• Durable and versatile for daily training
+• Stable, reliable ride for daily training

 Cons:

-• Lower heel drop than some competitors
+• Lower heel drop than some Achilles-specific shoes

 Men’s Version | Women’s Version